nipreps/fmripost-aroma/docs/spaces.rst

 ``--cifti-outputs``, ``--use-syn-sdc``) will modify the list of *internal* spaces to include the space identifiers they require, should the identifier not be found within the ``--output-spaces`` list already.
-In other words, running *fMRIPrep* with ``--output-spaces MNI152NLin6Asym:res-2 --use-syn-sdc`` will expand the list of resampling spaces to be ``MNI152NLin6Asym:res-2 MNI152NLin2009cAsym``.
+In other words, running *fMRIPost-AROMA* with ``--output-spaces MNI152NLin6Asym:res-2 --use-syn-sdc`` will expand the list of resampling spaces to be ``MNI152NLin6Asym:res-2 MNI152NLin2009cAsym``.
 However, these spaces that are added implicitly will not be saved to